Canadian Parliament rushes through ratification of USMCA trade pact

 “(This) was entirely within the power of Canadian legislators to do, something we were able to do to help the Canadian economy at this challenging time, and I would like to thank legislators from all parties,” she said.

-The only remaining step is formal approval by the Governor-General - the representative of Queen Elizabeth, Canada’s head of state - which is a formality.
+The only remaining step is formal approval by the governor-general - the representative of Queen Elizabeth, Canada’s head of state - which is a formality.

-The USMCA was designed to replace the North American Free Trade Agreement, which U.S. President Donald Trump strongly opposed on the grounds it had cost hundreds of thousands of American jobs.
+The USMCA was designed to replace the North American Free Trade Agreement, which President Donald Trump strongly opposed on the grounds it had cost hundreds of thousands of American jobs.

-“Now that the USMCA has been approved by all three countries, an historic new chapter for North American trade has begun,” United States Trade Representative Robert Lighthizer said in a statement.
+“Now that the USMCA has been approved by all three countries, an historic new chapter for North American trade has begun,” U.S. Trade Representative Robert Lighthizer said in a statement.

-In a letter to the U.S. Congress on Wednesday, Lighthizer sent notice of an in-force date of June 1 for USMCA, according to a spokesman for the Senate Finance Committee, which oversees tax and trade issues.
+In a letter to the U.S. Congress on Wednesday, Lighthizer sent notice of an entry-into-force date of June 1 for USMCA, according to a spokesman for the Senate Finance Committee, which oversees tax and trade issues.

+Groups representing U.S. and foreign automakers — including General Motors Co (GM.N), Toyota Motor Corp (7203.T) and Volkswagen AG (VOWG_p.DE) — as well as auto dealers and suppliers — said they were “gravely concerned” by the June 1 date, including the new automotive rules of origin.

+“We are in the midst of a global pandemic that is significantly disrupting our supply chains, and the industry is throwing all available resources into managing production through this crisis,” the groups said in the letter, adding that none of the three nations have drafted uniform automotive rules-of-origin regulations.

 Mexican President Andres Manuel Lopez Obrador said the approval was good news for Mexico at a time of economic and financial instability.

-Additional reporting by David Lawder in Washington; Editing by Steve Orlofsky and Tom Brown
+Additional reporting by David Lawder and David Shepardson in Washington; Editing by Steve Orlofsky, Tom Brown and Leslie Adler